JuliaStats/Klara.jl/README.md

 #### Serial chain run

-An ordinary serial Monte Carlo chain can be simulated by using the `SerialMC()`.
-The example below shows how to define the triplet model x sampler x runner in order to run a serial Monte Carlo simulation from `mymodel1` with a Random Walk Metropolis (RWM) sampler and with scale parameter equal to 0.1.
+An ordinary serial Monte Carlo chain can be simulated via the `SerialMC()` runner.
+The example below shows how to define the triplet model x sampler x runner in order to run a serial Monte Carlo simulation for `mymodel1` using a Random Walk Metropolis (RWM) sampler with scale parameter equal to 0.1.

 ```jl
 ### Syntax 1 (calling run() function with the tuple (model, sampler, runner) as its input arguments)